00d/dnd3.5e-srd/001-md/DivineAbilitiesandFeats.md

 The deity can remain in the altered form indefinitely, but resumes its own form if slain.

 **Notes:** The deity's attack bonus, Armor Class, and saves do not change.
 The deity does not gain any of the assumed form's special abilities, attack forms, defenses, ability scores, or mannerisms.
-The deity can change physical qualities (such as hair color, hair texture, skin color, and gender).
+The deity can change physical qualities (such as hair color, hair

+texture, skin color, and gender).
 The deity can use this ability to create disguises, gaining a bonus of +10 on its Disguise checks.
 The deity can use its Alter Size ability simultaneously along with this one to become taller, shorter, thinner, or heavier.

 **Suggested Portfolio Elements:** Nature, secrets, thieves.

-## Alter Reality
+# ALTER REALITY

 **Prerequisite:** Cha 29.